 The management of Dengue fever is more clinical than investigations reports.
 Few investigations may help in the course of treatment and evaluation.

-- Complete Blood Count: There is usually Leucopenia, low platelet count rising haematocrit (HCT)
+- Complete Blood Count: There is usually Leucopenia, low platelet count rising hematocrit (HCT)

 - NS1 antigen (non-structural protein 1) for Dengue.

-For the clinical purpose, Complete blood count, NS1 antigen and SGOT (AST)and or SGPT (ALT) done within three days will confirm the diagnosis and guides for monitoring and management.
-These 2 investigations are very basic.
-Many diseases can be identified from here.
+For the clinical purpose, Complete blood count, NS1 antigen, and SGOT (AST)and or SGPT (ALT) done within three days will confirm the diagnosis and guides for monitoring and management.
+These two investigations are very basic.
+Many diseases can be identified here.
 Other available investigations for severe and hospital admitted patients are: